-Many of us are presently considering how we may help to overcome this unusual scenario, which has been shattered by the corona pandemics.
-The COVID-19 problem poses a threat to disease control and crisis management, but it also has the potential to have long-term and far-reaching consequences for nations, society, and international collaboration.
-There are growing signs that the world will look different after the crisis, and that globalization will be called into question in a number of sectors.
+Several of us are currently thinking about how we might assist in overcoming this peculiar circumstance, which has been broken by corona pandemics.
+The COVID-19 challenge threatens disease control and crisis management, but it also has the potential to have long-term and far-reaching implications for states, society, and international collaboration.

-According to these findings, the COVID-19 crisis will be a watershed moment.
-In times of great uncertainty, science is called upon to look to the future and to support a logical discussion of how to respond to the current global crisis and, as a result, to better deal with other major global concerns such as climate change.
+The COVID-19 crisis, according to these conclusions, will be a watershed event.
+At times of enormous uncertainty, science is called upon to look forward and promote a reasonable discussion of how to respond to the current global crisis and, as a result, better cope with other significant global challenges such as climate change.

-Not only are immediate and aggressive policy actions required to control the epidemic and save lives, but they are also required to safeguard the most vulnerable members of our society from economic collapse and to maintain economic development and financial stability.
+Not only do quick and vigorous policy steps need to be taken to contain the pandemic and save lives, but they are also needed to protect our society’s most vulnerable citizens from economic collapse and to ensure economic development and financial stability.

-We are in the midst of a global health catastrophe unlike any other in the past 100 years, one that is killing people, causing human agony, and uprooting people’s lives.
-But this isn’t just a health emergency.
-It’s a humanitarian, economic, and societal disaster.
-The coronavirus illness (COVID-19), which the World Health Organization (WHO) has classified as a pandemic, is wreaking havoc on communities.
+We are in the middle of a global health disaster unlike any other in the last century, one that is killing people, creating human suffering, and disrupting people’s lives.
+Yet this is more than simply a medical emergency.
+It is a humanitarian, economic, and social catastrophe.
+The coronavirus infection (COVID-19), classed as a pandemic by the World Health Organization (WHO), is wreaking havoc on communities.

-The coronavirus epidemic is primarily a public health concern, but it is also becoming more of an economic concern.
-The “Covid-19” shock will cause a recession in some nations and a slowing of global annual growth to below 2.5 percent, which is commonly regarded as the recessionary threshold for the global economy.
+The coronavirus outbreak is largely a public health issue, but it is also becoming increasingly economically significant.
+The “Covid-19” shock will induce a recession in some countries and a reduction of worldwide annual growth to less than 2.5 percent, which is often recognised as the global recessionary threshold.

 Get academic writing on the topic by clicking here.
 Read more academic topics by clicking here.